crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Assassins
-  An Assassin is a stealthy character who is especially good at killing, using daggers or blowguns.
-They start with a dagger, a robe and cloak, a blowgun, poisoned needles, and a few deadly and rare curare needles.
+  An Assassin is a stealthy character who is especially good at killing, using daggers or darts.
+They start with a dagger, a robe and cloak, poisoned darts, and a few deadly and rare curare darts.

 Adventurer backgrounds
 ======================